San Francisco Transportation

 Airport

 AirTrain Automated People Mover circulates outside all terminals and stops at BART-SFO Transit Station and SFO Rental Car Center.
-Travelers commuting to San Francisco or Oakland should exit AirTrain at BART SFO Station, then walk down one level to catch the BART Dublin-Pleasanton Train.
+Travelers going to San Francisco by rapid transit should exit AirTrain at BART SFO Station, then walk down one level to catch the BART Dublin-Pleasanton Train.

-Travelers commuting southbound should pay $4 to ride a different BART SFO Station train to BART-Caltrain Millbrae Station.
-Upon arrival at Millbrae Station, locate the vending machine and purchase a Caltrain ticket headed to a southbound destination on San Francisco Peninsula.
+Travelers commuting southbound on the Peninsula should pay $4 to ride a different BART SFO Station train to BART-Caltrain Millbrae Station.
+Upon arrival at Millbrae Station, locate the vending machine and purchase a Caltrain ticket headed to a southbound destination on the San Francisco Peninsula.

-At SFO Airport, hail a taxi at the lower level of terminals in the middle island.
-Super Shuttle (415-558-8500) travels all over the San Francisco Bay Area.
-For Car Rentals, follow signage from your arrival terminal to AirTrain Station.
-AirTrain goes to/from SFO Car Rental Center, which hosts Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National, and Thrifty brands.
+Follow signage from your arrival terminal to the AirTrain Station.
+It runs every few minutes to/from SFO Car Rental Center, which hosts Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National, and Thrifty brands.

 Train Station

-Located 1 block from BART and Muni Metro rail systems and 3 blocks from the Ferry Building, Amtrak shuttle bus runs from San Francisco’s Salesforce Transit Center across the bay to Oakland Amtrak Station at 245 2nd Street in Jack London Square.
-From there you can board these Amtrak routes:
+Located 1 block from BART-Muni Metro Embarcadero Station and 3 blocks from the Ferry Building, the Amtrak shuttle bus runs from the San Francisco Salesforce Transit Center across the bay to Oakland Amtrak Station at 245 2nd Street in Jack London Square.
+From there you can board these Amtrak lines:

 Capitol Corridor: Auburn-Sacramento-Emeryville-Oakland-San Jose